 As well as ensuring legal and contractual compliance, being proactive and enthusiastic about leave can boost performance and help your team adjust their work-life balance.

-Seizing these benefits give you a team that is healthier, happier and more productive.
+Seizing these benefits gives you a team that is healthier, happier, and more productive.

 We’ve shown you some of the reasons we’re passionate about annual leave, if you care about it too we would love to hear your reasons.